ControlSystemStudio/phoebus/app/logbook/olog/ui/doc/index.rst

 - ``org.phoebus.logbook.ui/save_credentials``.
 Indicates if user credentials should be cached.
 If ``true``, the user will have to specify credentials only for the first new log entry after launch of CS Studio.
 The side effect of credentials caching is that all entries will be created with the same user (owner) identity.

 - ``search_result_page_size``.
 The maximum number of hits per page to fetch and render in a search.
 User may override in the UI.
-Value must be 1 - 999, and i defaults to 30.
+Value must be 1 - 999, default is 30.